rxweb/rxweb.io/docs/reactive-form-validators/validation-decorators/lessThanEqualTo.md

 ---
 title: lessThanEqualTo
-description: Less than equal to validation  {{validatorType}}  will allow the user to enter only that value which is less than oe equal to the value in the pre defined field.
+description: Less than equal to validation {{validatorType}} will allow the user to enter only that value which is less than or equal to the value in the pre defined field.
 author: rxcontributorone
 category: form-validations
 type:tabs